 Victoria attended Rodger Ludlow School for first and second grade, John Fitch from third to sixth grade, and Leland P. Wilson from seventh to ninth grade.
 She was the only Black female in the Class of 1966 at Windsor High School.
 She says:

 “…my best school, especially high school memories…are like working after school […] So you know other kids would be in the Glee Club or whatever, and I’d be heading down Capen Street to get the bus to go to G. Fox.
 You’d go downtown and you could get some peanuts or something at the peanut store, or you’d run and get a record and then you’d go to your little job. […] That truly helped me appreciate what a dollar was.
 It helped me learn how to save.”

 Her first full-time job was as a typist at Travelers Insurance, but she quickly realized that she wanted to pursue a different career.
 For this reason, she began taking night classes at the University of Hartford and obtained her associates degree in paralegal studies from Hartford College For Women.
 During her 38 years of state employment, she worked in several positions of increasing responsibility and in various departments, including the Department of Environmental Protection as an executive secretary, which she described as her favorite job.
 In 2003, she retired from her office supervisor position at the Department of Children and Families.
 From then until 2010, Victoria began taking care of her mother full-time, as she started showing signs of dementia.

 Today, Victoria remains in Windsor and continues to discover more about her lineage.
 We are constantly looking to explore this town’s history by emphasizing the voices of its residents.

+You can find the transcript for this interview here: full transcript.
 If you have any inquiries about our oral history interviews, contact our Community History Specialist: Sulema DePeyster, (860) 688-3813 ext.
 107.